Lentinal/SF5_MIPS_Emulator/README.md

 8. Button – Clear Cache
 9. Save/Load Machine “state”

+## Final Deliverables
+1. One load operation implemented in microcode and visible on user interface
+2. One store operation implements in microcode and visible on user interface
+3. add, subtract and multiply implemented in microcode and visible on user interface. (integer only).
+4. AND, OR, NOT, and XOR implemented in microcode and visible on user interface
+5. One caching technique implemented

+Extra credit:
+Floating point operations implemented and visible Associative caching with TLB implemented

+## Planner
+1. ~~Make GUI Layout~~
+2. Read file
+3. Separate and read opcode
+4. Write to register/memory
+5. Create Add/Subtract fuction
+6. Create Multiply/Divide function
+7. Create Compare function
+8. Create Jump function
+9. Create Step/microstep function
+10. Implement GUI Button calls
+11. Implement GUI textbox calls

 ## Phase 1 Febuary 23, 2024
 1. Teams formed and submitted to Scott – so he can create in Canvas
 2. GitHUB Repo for source control created by team, or Scott.
 Scott is a member of each team’s repo